quantsingularity/QuantumBallot/docs/README.md

 ## Related Resources

-- Video demonstrations of the system are available at: [Chainocracy YouTube Playlist](https://www.youtube.com/playlist?list=PL3FCe9r4avxF5OAZdxIAxMeC3--3c6OwU)
+- Video demonstrations of the system are available at: [QuantumBallot YouTube Playlist](https://www.youtube.com/playlist?list=PL3FCe9r4avxF5OAZdxIAxMeC3--3c6OwU)
 - For more detailed technical documentation, refer to the `documentation` directory at the root of the repository